 Colorado School Choice: The CHSAA supports school choice in academic pursuits and encourages its student participants to enhance their academic achievement.
-In concert with this attitude, the Association's philosophy addresses the establishment of a fair playing field for all student athletes.
+In concert with this approach, the Association's philosophy addresses the establishment of a fair playing field for all student athletes. -A student entering high school for the first time shall be eligible for all interscholastic athletic competition.